trankietmashiro/Snake-game-RL/README.md

 - **Q-Learning (off-policy)**
 - **SARSA (on-policy)**

-It provides a training loop, reproducible configs, and utilities to compare learning curves and policies across both algorithms.
+I will experiment more advanced algorithm later (SAC, PPO, TD3) It provides a training loop, reproducible configs, and utilities to compare learning curves and policies across both algorithms.

 ## Installation